Join us for

 Parish Spiritual Renewal Programs

-The Renewal Center, launched by the Archdiocese of Chicago, supports parishes and spiritual seekers through three key efforts:
+Renewal Workshops, launched by the Archdiocese of Chicago, supports parishes and spiritual seekers through three key efforts:

-- a calendar of renewal workshops and events managed by the University of Saint Mary of the Lake’s School of Parish Leadership and Evangelization
+- Renewal Workshops and events managed by the University of Saint Mary of the Lake’s School of Parish Leadership and Evangelization

 - ongoing faith research